sven-hash/docs/content/run-nym-nodes/mixnodes.md

 ./nym-mixnode upgrade --id your-node-id
 ```

-Claim your mixnode in the new testnet by following the steps in the 'Claim your mixnode in Telegram to recieve tokens' section below.
+Claim your mixnode in the new testnet by following the steps in the 'Claim your mixnode in Telegram to receive tokens' section below.

 ## Initialize your mixnode